prrao87/prrao87.github.io/content/posts/vector-db-3/index.md

 # Organizing vector indexes

 This is my third post in a series on vector databases.
 [Part 1](../vector-db-1/) compared the offerings of various DB vendors and how they are different at a high level, while [Part 2](../vector-db-2/) focused on the basics of what vector DBs are and what they do.
-You may have already come across the excellent post "*Not all vector databases are made equal*"[^1] by Dmitry Kan, which covered the differences between various vector DBs in the market as of 2021.
-The landscape has been continuously evolving since then, and because each DB is actually quite different in its internals, I thought it made sense to do a deep dive into indexes, a key component of vector search.
+You may have already come across the excellent post "*Not all vector databases are made equal*"[^1] by Dmitry Kan, which covered the differences between various vector DBs in the market back in 2021.
+The landscape has been continuously evolving since then, and because each DB is different from others in its internals, I thought it made sense to do a deeper dive into indexes, the backbone of vector search.

 Assuming that it's amply clear to you [what a vector database *is*](../vector-db-2/#putting-it-all-together), it's worth taking a step back to wonder, how does it all scale so wonderfully to be able to search millions, billions, or even trillions of vectors[^2]?
 The primary aim of a vector database is to provide a fast and efficient means to store and *semantically* query data, in a way that the `Vector` data type is a first-class citizen.
 The similarity between two vectors is gauged by distance metrics like cosine distance or the dot product.
 When working with vector databases, it's important to distinguish between the *search algorithm*, and the underlying *index* on which the Approximate Nearest Neighbour (ANN) search algorithm operates.